-We regularly perform an internal analysis of our capital position.
+We perform credit stress testing on our capital position no less than annually.
 Under the stress test, we estimate our loan losses (loan charge-offs), resources available to absorb those losses and any necessary additions to capital that would be required under the "more adverse" stress test scenario.